eanplatter/forked/README.md

 </p>

 <p align="center">
-  Fork all of the things.
+  Fork all of the things
 </p>

 <p align="center">